ss2552/Guide_3DS/docs/installing-boot9strap-(mset9-play-store).md

 :::

-1. **[Hover over](/images/screenshots/mset9/hover-settings.png)** the System Settings icon using the D-Pad (do not select it yet)
+1. Power on your console, ensuring System Settings is selected
-1. Power off, then power on your console
+    + If System Settings is not selected, **[hover over](/images/screenshots/mset9/hover-settings.png)** the System Settings icon using the D-Pad, power your console off, then back on
 1. Press (A) to launch System Settings
 1. Navigate to `Data Management` -> `Nintendo 3DS` -> `Extra Data` ([image](/images/screenshots/mset9/settings-extdata.png))
 1. **Do not press any buttons or touch the screen**